saulocantanhede/tfgreek2/docs/features/punctuation.md

 ## Feature description

 This feature includes either a regular space character or a punctuation mark followed by a regular space character, occurring after a word.

-This feature is also populated for `phrase` or `subphrase` only in case these contain just one `word`.
+This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values